 ASSISTANT ASSOCIATE FULL (important for 3-year review) (assistant + associate standards) (assistant + associate + full standards) Criteria for Development Works cooperatively with faculty from the university, professionals within the discipline from other agencies and organizations within the state and region in applied research, problem solving, discovering new knowledge, and delivering educational programs.
 Studies, analyzes, and interprets conditions, trends, and research at state and regional levels to identify major and potential issues.
 Criteria for Implementation Provides leadership and innovative ideas to faculty statewide in the implementation of effective educational programs which address current high priority problems of clientele.
 Conducts problem-solving research to provide relevant technical support to address priority issues.
 Disseminates educational materials through statewide events, workshops, electronic communication methods, newsletters, and other methods.
 Prepares educational materials, evaluation instruments, teaching materials, and publicity information in support of state and regional initiatives.
 Communicates program results to both professional peers and clientele through periodic reports, scholarly works, and various types of publications, including computer programs, popular articles, bulletins, and scientific articles.
-Criteria for Assessment Develops evaluation procedures and methods that document achievement of program objectives.
+All of the criteria for the Assistant Specialist AND the following: Expands programming to regional and national levels.
+Expands clientele to regional and national levels.
+Expands dissemination efforts to region and nation.
+Modifies programs based on clientele needs.
+All the criteria for the Associate Specialist AND the following: Continues to develop and adapt programs for local, state, regional, national, and, where appropriate, international audiences.
+Provides evidence that their programs have contributed to their professional discipline beyond the Southwest region.
+Seeks international collaborations if appropriate.